 Today’s consumer expects you to deliver your products and services in a manner that is both familiar and mobile friendly.
 Creating a digital experience that easily accommodates swiping and tapping will result in smiles and sales.
 Requiring customers to place orders by phone or via desktop only friendly website will result in lost sales and a short business life.

 Creating a transparent and quality customer experience is a requirement and not an option.
 In fact, your reputation depends on it.

 Satisfying this requirement necessarily involves communicating with your customer the way he or she wants to be communicated to.
-If a customer spends her time on Snapchat and wants to communicate with you using this platform via the new video or audio in the updated Snapchat Chat 2.0 (we just talked about this on Blab), then do what you need to do to make this happen.
+If a customer spends her time on Instagram or WhatsApp and wants to communicate with you using these platforms, then do what you need to do to make this happen.
 I think one of the most important questions we ask new clients at the end of our initial consultation is, “How would you like us to communicate with you?”

 When all said and done, remember that it doesn’t matter what you want.
-All that matters is what the customer wants and the experience your customer has with your products and services (think Zappos).
+All that matters is what the customer wants and the experience your customer has with your products and services.

 HELP, SHARE AND ADD VALUE

 What I’ve noticed over the years is that the people and companies who are dominating online are the very same people and companies who focus on helping others, sharing, and adding massive value to their community.

 Everything they do revolves around giving value and creating community.
 By solving their customers problems with products and solutions, relationships are formed and trust is earned.
 Sales and business success are natural extensions of all the above.